cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 Workflow Configuration
 ======================

-Cylc suites are defined in structured, validated, :cylc:conf:`flow.cylc` files that concisely specify the properties of, and the relationships between, the various tasks managed by the suite.
+Cylc workflows are defined in structured, validated, :cylc:conf:`flow.cylc` files that concisely specify the properties of, and the relationships between, tasks managed by the workflow.

 Here we will look at: